DanHodges/TheologicalDictionary/Perichoresis.md

 # Perichoresis
-Definition of Perichoresis coming soon.
+The definition of Perichoresis is coming soon!